Tuesday, 14 December 2021

 With FOCUS, you make the Figure sharp, and the Ground less so.
 The degree to which you can achieve this depends on 'Depth of Field'.
 Most simple cameras give considerable depth of field, so that there is no big difference in sharpness between objects at different distances from the camera.

 If you want to have a short, or shallow, 'Depth of Field' it is best to use a lens with a wide aperture (hole that the light enters).
 Zoom lenses tend to either have smaller apertures, or are very heavy and expensive.
-Prime lenses can't vary their focal length, tend to be lighter, sharper and cheaper.
+Prime lenses can't vary their focal length, and tend to be lighter, sharper and cheaper.
 They also tend to have larger maximum apertures which give the option of a shallow depth of field.

 With LIGHT, you can either use natural light, by positioning your subject in such a way that light from a source falls in the way you want, or you can use flash.